 To add an image to the project, create a new image set.
-Drag the png asset (jpeg won't work) from the Finder to the 1X or 2X slot.
+Drag the png or jpeg asset from the Finder to the 1X or 2X slot.
 In a production app, you should include both the standard (1X) as well as retina (2X) asset.
 During development, you can add only one asset and XCode will automatically create the other one, although it may look blurry.

 Any control that has images like UIImageViews or UIButtons can set images in Interface Builder.
 Any image set in the Asset Catalog will be listed in the image drop down menus.

 To access images in the Asset Catalog programmatically, create UIImages using the

 imageNamed: method as shown in the snippet below.

 var chat = UIImage(named: "Chat") var chatImageView = UIImageView(image: chat)

 UIImage *chat = [UIImage imageNamed:@"Chat"]; UIImageView *chatImageView = [[UIImageView alloc] initWithImage:chat];

 Swift 3 introduces Image Literals.
 NOTE: The technique above, initializing a UIImage using its name, still works too.